Kedreamix/Linly-Talker/README.md

 - [x] `Voice Cloning` Technology (Synthesize one's own voice using voice cloning to enhance the realism and interactive experience of digital entities)
 - [x] Integrate offline TTS (Text-to-Speech) along with NeRF-based methods and models.
 - [x] Linly-Talker WebUI supports multiple modules, multiple models, and multiple options
-- [ ] Add MuseV and MuseTalk functionality to Linly-Talker
+- [x] Added MuseTalk functionality to Linly-Talker, achieving near real-time speed with very fast communication.
+- [x] Integrated MuseTalk into the Linly-Talker WebUI.
 - [ ] `Real-time` Speech Recognition (Enable conversation and communication between humans and digital entities using voice)

 🔆 The Linly-Talker project is ongoing - pull requests are welcome!
 If you have any suggestions regarding new model approaches, research, techniques, or if you discover any runtime errors, please feel free to edit and submit a pull request.
 You can also open an issue or contact me directly via email. 📩⭐ If you find this repository useful, please give it a star! 🤩